kbss-cvut/jopa-examples/jsonld/README.md

 #### Deserialization

-JAXB JSON-LD is internally using [jsonld-java](https://github.com/jsonld-java/jsonld-java) and can thus handle any of the JSON-LD formats supported by this library (compacted, expanded, flattened).
+_JB4JSON-LD_ is internally using [jsonld-java](https://github.com/jsonld-java/jsonld-java) and can thus handle any of the JSON-LD formats supported by this library (compacted, expanded, flattened).
 It can also handle reference serialization through IRIs described in the previous section.